Too Taatou Iwi

 Mookau is above, Taamaki is below, Mangatoatoa is between.
 The boundaries of Hauraki, the boundaries of Waikato.
 To the place called the long armpit of Paatetere.

-One of the largest Iwi in Aotearoa with a registered membership of 86,000+, Waikato has held responsibility as Kaitiaki o te Kiingitanga (guardian of the King Movement) since 1858 when Pootatau Te Wherowhero was crowned the first Maaori King.
-Since then, seven monarchs, all tuupuna of Kiingi Pootatau, have led the movement distinctive for its commitment to uniting all iwi.
+One of the largest iwi in Aotearoa with a registered membership of 90,000+, Waikato has held responsibility as Kaitiaki o te Kiingitanga (guardian of the King Movement) since 1858 when Pootatau Te Wherowhero was crowned the first Maaori King.
+Since then, eight monarchs, all tuupuna of Kiingi Pootatau, have led the movement distinctive for its commitment to uniting all iwi.

 In 1995, a collective of 68 marae reached a raupatu (confiscation) claim settlement with the New Zealand Government.
 That settlement resulted in the Waikato Raupatu Claims Settlement Act 1995 and led to the establishment of the current tribal authority which is known as Waikato-Tainui and is governed by Te Whakakitenga o Waikato.